bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
 1. How would you explain form validation to someone who has never programmed before?
 1. In 1-2 sentences, define end to end testing.